- General reference

 Before women with NYHA class III or IV status conceive, the disorder should be optimally treated medically and, if indicated (eg, if due to a valvular heart disorder), treated surgically.
 Women with class III or IV heart failure or another high-risk disorders (listed above) may be advised to obtain an early therapeutic abortion.

-Some women with a heart disorder and poor cardiac function require digoxin 0.25 mg po once/day plus bed rest, beginning at 20 wk.
+Some women with a heart disorder and poor cardiac function require digoxin 0.25 mg po once/day plus bed rest or limited activity, beginning at 20 wk.
 Cardiac glycosides (eg, digoxin, digitoxin) cross the placenta, but neonates (and children) are relatively resistant to their toxicity.
 ACE inhibitors and ARBs are contraindicated because they may cause fetal renal damage.
 Aldosterone antagonists (spironolactone, eplerenone) should be avoided because they may cause feminization of a male fetus.
 Other treatments for heart failure (eg, nonthiazide diuretics, nitrates, inotropes) may be continued during pregnancy depending on disease severity and fetal risk, as determined by a cardiologist and a perinatologist.

 Atrial fibrillation may accompany cardiomyopathy or valvular lesions.
 Rate control is usually similar to that in nonpregnant patients, with beta-blockers, calcium channel blockers, or digoxin (see Drugs for Arrhythmias).
 Certain antiarrhythmics (eg, amiodarone) should be avoided.
 If pregnant patients have new-onset atrial fibrillation or hemodynamic instability or if drugs do not control ventricular rate, cardioversion may be used to restore sinus rhythm.